pktrance/Spotify-Catalog-Insights/README.md

-# Spotify Database Analysis 2025
+# Spotify Catalog Insights 2025

 Explored Spotify’s July 2025 API dataset of tracks, albums, and artists to reveal insights on trends in the world's largest digital music streaming platform.
 Combined SQL, Python, and data visualization to highlight patterns and historical changes in the music industry.